top of page

 HOURS

-I've been to many zoos across America and the Milwaukee Zoo is still my favorite, even more so than the infamous San Diego Zoo.
+I've been to many zoos across the country and Milwaukee Zoo is still my favorite, even more so than the San Diego Zoo.
+My great nieces and nephews visit this zoo at least twice a month.
+They never tire of it.

 Kids can hop on the carousel, play conductor on the Safari Train and engage in a number of zoo activities.
 2,000 animals across 200 acres.